 Sgt.
 Shenton: I feel that education is more important than enforcement.
 I’d like to see more use of transport authority weighbridges – but many are closed much of the year.
-Also, that driver education is encouraged by travel trailer dealers.
+Also, that driver education is encouraged by caravan dealers.

 Also important is that RV vendors stop declaring incorrect Tare Mass on compliance plates.

 RV Books: Thank you very much for making this invaluable information available.
 It is greatly appreciated.